rhel-labs/learn-katacoda/crypto-policy/step3.md

 See "systemctl status httpd.service" and "journalctl -xe" for details.
 </pre>

-Unfortunately, the Apache service fails to restart.
+The Apache service fails to restart.
 You can see a more specific error message in the SSL error log for Apache.
+You will further diagnose this using the error messages from the command below and reconcile this in additional steps in the exercise.

 `tail -2 /var/log/httpd/ssl_error_log`{{execute T1}}